Skip to main content

 export COIN_NAME=POA

 1. Visit CodeDeploy in AWS.
 You will see a list of your deployments.
-Select the deployment id to view details at https://console.aws.amazon.com/codesuite/codedeploy/deployments?region=us-east-1
+Select the deployment id to view details https://console.aws.amazon.com/codesuite/codedeploy/deployments?region=us-east-1

 2. Deployment status consists of several steps.
 Once step 2 is complete (application is installed on replacement instances), you manually reroute traffic.
 Click the Reroute traffic button to initiate.